 The Arrow Size and Direction attribute is not available for Mac users.
 For Mac users, arrows are always drawn Tail to Head.

 Define the appearance of the text for the Text, Image Date, Image Time, Image Title, Image Memo objects.

-- 1. Select a Font, a Font Style, and a point Size.
-The Sample box displays a preview of the font.

-- 2. Define any Underline effects.
+- Select a Font, a Font Style, and a point Size.
+The Sample box - 2.
+Define any Underline effects.

-- 3. Click on OK.